Rust vs Julia in scientific computing

 Highly optimized Julia code can get close to the performance of Rust because of Julia's just-in-time (JIT) compilation.

-But producing optimized machine code is not the only purpose of compilers.
-Julia misses a very important advantage of a real compiler: Static analysis!
+But producing optimized machine code isn't the only purpose of compilers.
+Julia misses a very important advantage of a statically typed language compiler: Static analysis!

 Take a look at the following example in Julia: